i-D's music class of 2017: 67 | read | i-D

 67 2d wears jacket Napapijri.
 Dimzy wears jacket G-Star.
 Lique 3 wears jacket Stone Island.
 Jewellery and hat model's own. monkey wears jacket Stone Island.
 Hat model's own.

-67 is the last gang in town.
-The group is comprised of ASAP 67, LD 67, Dimzy 67, Monkey 67, SJ 67, and Liquez 67 (when we meet both ASAP and SJ are otherwise disposed but are still, very much, 67).
-The town in question is Brixton in south west London, and the group is, to put it simply, everything you want from London's most exciting rap crew — charismatic, compelling, each one naturally funny (more of that below).
+67 are the last gang in town.
+Comprised of ASAP 67, LD 67, Dimzy 67, Monkey 67, SJ 67, and Liquez 67 (when we meet both ASAP and SJ are otherwise disposed but are still, very much, 67), the town in question is Brixton, south west London and the group are, to put it simply, everything you want from London's most exciting rap crew.
+Charismatic, compelling, each one naturally funny comics (more of that below).
 God, even the music is excellent, as if we weren't content enough just to listen to their interviews for the rest of our lives.
 Not so much opening the door for drill music in the UK, but removing it from its hinges altogether, the sound of 67 is the sound of confident collectivity.
 We're hooked and you will be too.

 Names: LD 67, Monkey 67, Liquez 67, Dimzy 67.